lightstep/servicenow-cloud-observability-datasource/README.md

    allow_loading_unsigned_plugins = lightstep-observability-datasource
    ```

-4. In the Grafana plugin installation, install the "**Lightstep Observability**" (unsigned) datasource.
-If you see only the "Lightstep Metrics" plugin, your installation likely has not succeeded.
+4. In the Grafana plugin installation, install the **Lightstep Observability** (unsigned) datasource.
+If you see only the **Lightstep Metrics** plugin, your installation likely has not succeeded.

    ![Plugin installation](./images/docs/plugin_installation.png)

-For more information, follow the steps in the Grafana documentation for local installations: https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-plugin-on-local-grafana
+For more information, follow the steps in the [Grafana documentation](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-plugin-on-local-grafana) for local installations.

 ### Install using the Grafana CLI